(1828 - 1864)

 Unit: 5th Florida Infantry

-A wealthy physician, planter, and state legislator in Leon County, FL, before the War, he mustered as Captain, Company I, 1st Florida Infantry 5 April 1861 and was discharged 30 January 1862.
-He mustered as Lieutenant Colonel of the 5th Florida Infantry in March 1862.
+Son of Lucius Quintus Cincinnatus Lamar (1797-1834), he was a wealthy physician, planter, and Florida state legislator before the War.
+In 1860 he was a 32 year old "gentleman" in Monticello, Jefferson County, FL.
+He mustered there as Captain of Company I, 1st Florida Infantry on 19 April 1861 and was discharged 30 January 1862.
+He enrolled again and mustered as Lieutenant Colonel of the 5th Florida Infantry on 8 April 1862.

 On the Campaign

 He was with his regiment in Maryland in September 1862, and took command at Sharpsburg on 17 September after Colonel Hately assumed Brigade command (and was wounded).
 He was himself wounded in the arm at Sharpsburg and relieved by Major Davis.